silentunicorn249/CipherShare/Readme.md

 **CipherShare** is a decentralized P2P file sharing platform that ensures secure and resilient file exchange between peers.
 The system was designed with modularity and scalability in mind, enabling easy integration of future features such as authentication, encryption, and GUI-based interaction.

 This version of the project implements a decentralized peer discovery mechanism.
-Peers attempt to register with a centralized discovery server (by default on port 6000) but automatically fall back to a decentralized model if the discovery server is unavailable.
+Peers attempt to register with a centralized discovery server (by default on port 6000).
 In the decentralized mode, each node maintains its own neighbor list and uses controlled flooding (broadcast messages with TTL and unique identifiers) to search for files and peer information.

 ## Project Specifications